 - Lost back pay: back pay covers any wages, salary, or benefits that the whistleblower victim lost as a result of the employer’s retaliatory actions.
 Whistleblower retaliation victims under 31 U.S.C. § 3730 are also eligible to recover interest on lost back pay.

 - 2 times the amount of back pay: 31 U.S.C. § 3730(h)(2) provides a 2x multiplier for back pay as an additional protection for whistleblower retaliation victims.

-- Special damages: special damages include all out-of-pocket expenses that the whistleblower retaliation victim incurred as a result of the retaliation, such as medical bills.
+- Special damages: This includes out-of-pocket expenses that the whistleblower retaliation victim incurred, such as medical bills.
 In most U.S. jurisdictions, special damages also include compensation for emotional distress caused by the employer’s retaliatory actions.

-- Attorneys’ fees and costs can also usually be recovered.
+- Attorneys’ fees and costs are also recoverable.

-If you believe that your employer has violated the False Claims Act, or you’ve blown the whistle on fraud and your employer is retaliating against you, we urge you to contact Allen & Scofield Injury Lawyers, LLC.
-Our attorneys have successfully fought for the rights of American workers for over three decades.
-We will listen to your story, help you find your voice, and recover the compensation that you deserve.
+If you believe that your employer violated the False Claims Act, or your employer is retaliating against you for whistleblowing, we urge you to contact a False Claims Act lawyer at Allen & Scofield Injury Lawyers, LLC.
+Our FCA attorneys have successfully fought for the rights of American workers for over three decades.
+We will help you obtain justice.